Electric rates for other services

 Such rate may be modified by Commission resolution, subject to the criteria set forth in the PUD’s Cogeneration and Small Power Production Service Policy, and FERC rules adopted pursuant to PURPA, Section 210.

 > Facilities larger than 100 kW summary

 Click here for information about customer-owned generation for facilities that generate more than 100 kW.

-Retail electric vehicle charging (Schedule 83) summary
+> PUD retail electric vehicle charging (Schedule 83) summary

-- Energy Charge: 35 cents per kWh
+- Energy charge: 43¢ per kWh